 Finally, Stark points to the “real and imaginary soul”.
 Imaginary, because it can be neither seen nor proven, and may not even exist.
 Real because it feels real regardless, and drives us accordingly.
 Stark should expend more energy in these quarters, and perhaps a bit less redundantly bashing fools like Mitt Romney.

 This month’s blogathon feature is David Lynch, the director most responsible for showing me film’s unlimited potential.
-It was a near conversion experience for me when I saw Blue Velvet so long ago, and I still love his dreamscapes.
+It was a near conversion experience for me when I saw Blue Velvet so long ago, and I revere his dreamscapes.

-5. Lost Highway.
+6. Lost Highway.
 1997.
 4 ½ stars.
 This one is moderately underrated, but still too much so, and I remember wanting to shoot Siskel and Ebert for giving it two thumbs down.
-There are shades of all the masterpieces here: the atmospheric horror of Eraserhead, the small-town suburbia (and underground sexual deviations) of Blue Velvet, and the character reinventions of Mulholland Drive.
+There are shades of the other masterpieces here, especially the small-town suburbia (and underground sexual deviations) of Blue Velvet, and the character reinventions of Mulholland Drive.
 The best parts are the start and finish, the Bill Pullman parts, showing a jealous man who kills his wife and then resurfaces when his dream-identity breaks down.
 The German voice-overs to the porno shots are so creepy they’re terrifying — as much as the initial murder, also seen on video.
 When he comes full circle at the end and rings his own doorbell, announcing what he (and we) heard at the start, the cycle is set in motion again, implying that in his attempt to escape reality, he becomes permanently imprisoned in denial.
 That’s what the “lost highway” is, and while not exactly a masterpiece, it’s still a work of art.

 (See also Carson Lund’s rankings of Lynch.)